mo12896/facial-analysis-system/README.md

     - CSV file: The CSV-file contains the predicted PERMA score of each team member.
     - PNG files (optionally): The PNG files can be generated optionally and contain the predicted PERMA score for visual verficiation.

-As an exmaple, running all three steps in sequence can be done by running the following command:
+As an exmaple, running all three analysis steps [1, 2, 3] in sequence (assuming that 0 has already been executed) can be done by running the following command:

 ```sh
 python main.py --mode 123